fucailanju/Teaching_at_Penn_State/PLSC 14 Intro to IR/README.md

-# PLSC 14 Intro to IR, instructor: Prof. James Piazza
+# PLSC 14 Intro to IR
 I gave a guest lecture on developmental theories in IPE.